LiveFreeDead/LastOSLinux/OS_Overlay/LastOS/ReadMe.txt

 Gscan2pdf - Multipage scanning direct to PDF

+Handbreak - Convert or compress video files (This is a FlatPak so is too large to include, but pretty essential if you work with videos)

 Hedgewars - Game, Clone of Worms (Not installed)

 Heroic Games Launcher - Another games store manager for multiple stores (Not installed)

 Inkscape - Vector Graphics Editing (Not installed)

+ISO Master - UltraISO (Manage and create ISO and CD/DVD type files, not in repository anymore

 Joplin - Note taking and To Do List (Not installed)

+Kdenlive - Video Editor

 Kazam - Screen recording and voice capture made simple (No Wayland Support)

+Krita - Photoshop type tool, the brush method is weird compared to PS, but once you figure it out, it's capable (More than GIMP)

 Lightzone - RAW Photograph Editing 16bit support